cedvdb/x_router/README.md

   - `goTo`: goes to location adding the target to history
   - `replace`: removes current location from history and `goTo` location
-  - `pop`: if downstack is not empty `goTo` first location in downstack
+  - `pop`: if downstack is not empty `goTo` first location in downstack, else does nothing
   - `back`: go back chronologically

 #### Relative navigation